Patater/manual-git/manuscript/sprites.md

 ### Setting Sprite Priorities

-The ability to set a sprites priorty is essential when dealing with multiple sprites, as we will be doing.
+The ability to set a sprites priority is essential when dealing with multiple sprites, as we will be doing.
 As such, we'll now discuss sprite priorities and how to set them.

-A sprite, like a background, has a priorty which determines how the sprite will appear with respect to other sprites and to backgrounds.
-A sprite with the same number priorty as a background will appear above it.
-A sprite with a lower priorty number than another sprite will appear above that other sprite.
+A sprite, like a background, has a priority which determines how the sprite will appear with respect to other sprites and to backgrounds.
+A sprite with the same number priority as a background will appear above it.
+A sprite with a lower priority number than another sprite will appear above that other sprite.
 There are four priorities per graphics engine available for sprites, similar to background priorities.